 What came next was a film less spooky than genuinely shocking, one that sharply divided audiences and ruined Browning's career.
 Drawing on his early years in the carnival, Freaks tells the story of a trapeze artist who marries a dwarf after she learns of the large inheritance coming to him.
 The wicked trapeze artists plots with the circus strongman to slowly poison the dwarf, but after drunkenly insulting the sideshow performers at a banquet, her murderous plot is exposed and the so-called "freaks" of the title enact their revenge.
 Controversial for casting real sideshow performers, the film was yanked after a short run and lost MGM a small fortune.
 The film was banned for 30 years in the U.K. and MGM was even sued (unsuccessfully) by one woman who said the picture caused her to suffer a miscarriage.

 After the Freaks debacle, Browning directed a few more movies for MGM in order to see out his contract, but they were low prestige, low budget affairs.
-He retired from filmmaking in 1939 and moved to Malibu, becoming a recluse in his final years before his death in 1962 at 82.
+He retired from filmmaking in 1939 and moved to Malibu, becoming a recluse in his final years before his death Oct.
+6, 1962, at 82.